gitter-badger/denkmalmit.org/README.md

 # denkmalmit.org

-Website for the denkmal.org association.
+Static website for the denkmal.org association.